Homeowners and residents may ask "What can I do to decrease stormwater pollution?"

 Plant a tree

 Trees offer a number of benefits – they provide shade, shelter for wildlife, absorb carbon dioxide while releasing oxygen, and can increase property values.
 However, trees can also play an important part in decreasing stormwater runoff.
 Studies have shown that a mature tree can capture as much as 1,400 gallons of rainwater a year in its leaves and branches, and that the tree’s root system helps to loosen soil and increase infiltration.
-For more information on tree planting, contact your local Soil Conservation District, or click on the photo below to link to the Chesapeake Stormwater Network’s Tree Planting page.
+For more information on tree planting, contact your local Soil Conservation District, or click on the photo below to link to the Alliance for the Chesapeake Bay's Tree Planting page.

 Manage your lawn